Pluhec/Portfolio/README.md

 ## Deployment

-The site is configured for GitHub Pages deployment:
+The site is configured for automatic GitHub Pages deployment:

+### Automatic Deployment (Recommended)
+- Push changes to `main` or `master` branch
+- GitHub Actions automatically builds and deploys
+- Site will be available at `pluhacekjakub.cz`

+### Manual Deployment
 1. Build the project:
 ```bash
 npm run build